billgarrison/SORelativeDateTransformer/README.markdown

 ## Localization ##

 The accompanying bundle, `SORelativeDateTransformer.bundle`, provides localizations for the date component names and their plural forms.
-Included are localization files for English, French, German, Spanish, and Dutch.
+Included are localization files for English, French, German, Spanish, Dutch, Simplified Chinese, and Traditional Chinese.

 The localization files also contains an NSString format template for expressing relative past and future dates.